adeutou/nx-safe-suite/README.md

 ## Why

-Next.js gives you a powerful set of primitives — API routes, Server Actions, RSC, middleware — but very few opinions on how to use them safely and consistently at scale.
+Next.js gives you a powerful set of primitives (API routes, Server Actions, RSC, middleware), but very few opinions on how to use them safely and consistently at scale.
 Most teams end up reinventing the same five things: environment validation, response shapes, auth/RBAC middleware, caching, and audit logging.

-`next-safe-suite` is a small, composable set of independently-publishable packages that solve each of those problems without locking you into a framework-on-top-of-a-framework.
+`nx-safe-suite` is a small, composable set of independently-publishable packages that solve each of those problems without locking you into a framework-on-top-of-a-framework.

 ## Packages